Canning Stewed Tomatoes

 Once the stewed tomatoes are ready, you can taste and correct seasonings if you like but I personally don’t bother much because these stewed tomatoes are always used in a dish later on that I will season anyway.

-I set the canning funnel on the jar and use the ladle to scoop the stewed tomatoes and add them to the jar.
-I make sure to leave an inch of headspace.
+Step five – pack the jars and process.
+Once the tomatoes are ready, set the canning funnel on each jar and use the ladle to scoop the stewed tomatoes to the jar making sure to leave an inch of headspace.

-Next, I use the bubble remover to remove any air bubbles and use my clean paper towel to clean the rim of the jar (it’s important not to touch it with our fingers)…
+Next, use the bubble remover to remove any air bubbles, and use a clean paper towel to clean the rim of the jars (it’s important not to touch the rims with our fingers).
+Then, center the lid on the rim and close each jar with the band finger tight (in other words, not too tight).

-I set the jars in the pressure canner (on the rack) making sure they don’t touch each other.
-Then, I close the canner (weight is off the vent) and turn the heat to high.
+Set the jars in the pressure canner (on the rack) making sure they don’t touch each other.
+Then, close the canner (the weight is off the vent) and turn the heat to high.
+After a few minutes, steam will start coming out of the vent.
+At this point, set the timer to 10 minutes and let the canner vent steam.
+After 10 minutes of steaming, place the weight on the vent and watch the dial.

-The Presto pressure canner is a dial-gauge canner and I live in altitude lower than 1000 feet so the right pressure for me to process my stewed tomatoes is 11 psi.
+The Presto pressure canner is a dial-gauge canner and I live in an altitude lower than 1000 feet so the right pressure for me to process my stewed tomatoes is 11 psi.

 Once the dial shows 11 psi, I turn the heat down just a bit to keep it at that pressure.
 I process my stewed tomatoes for 20 minutes (process time for quarts is 20 minutes and for pints is 15 minutes.
 I had 3 quarts and 1 pint in there and I processed them for 20 minutes).